 Jack Petchey Achievement Awards

 The scheme is all about rewarding, recognising and celebrating the achievements of young people.
-Each month pupils are nominated for academic or sporting achievement, charity work, community work, etc. A pupil working party consider all the nominations and decide on the winner.
+Each month pupils are nominated for academic or sporting achievement, charity work, community work, etc. A pupil working party considers all the nominations and decide on the winner.

 Winners receive a certificate, a medal and an invitation to one of the foundation's glitzy Achievement Awards Celebrations.
 They also get to nominate a department or departments who they want to receive the £250 grant and then meet with the Head of Department to discuss what it is spent on.

 Success Popoola (10G1) has 391 rewards points and zero behaviour points and won the Jack Petchey ‘Speak Out’ Challenge regional final.

 Success is also a member of the Thurrock Youth Council, where she takes her role seriously and ensures that she acts as a vehicle for change whilst democratically representing the views of pupils at our school.